 How Heat Pumps Work

 The cycle of cooling begins when the refrigerant arrives at the compressor as a cool, low-pressure gas.
-The compressor squeezes the refrigerant and packs the molecules of the refrigerant closer together causing them to increase in temperature.
+The compressor then squeezes the refrigerant and packs the molecules of the refrigerant closer together, causing them to increase in temperature.
 The refrigerant leaves the compressor as a hot, high-pressure gas and flows into the condenser.
 In the condensing coil, the refrigerant releases its heat.
 A fan draws outdoor air in through louvers surrounding the outdoor cabinet and blows air across the hot coil.
 As the air blows across the coil, it transfers the heat to the outside air and cools the refrigerant inside the coil.

 When an air-source heat pump is heating your home, the cooling cycle is reversed.
 In the outdoor unit, the heat pump evaporates a low temperature refrigerant.
 As the liquid evaporates, it absorbs heat from the outside air.
-A Heat pump can do this because heat exists in all air down to absolute zero (-460 F or -273 c).
+A heat pump can do this because heat exists in all air even down to absolute zero (-460 F or -273 c).
 Even cold winter air contains heat.

-For more information on heat pumps click here to visit Trane’s website.
+For more information on heat pumps, click here to visit Trane’s website.

 “O’Brien service is top notch.
 Chris J. performed the first year service on our two heat pump systems.
 We received an advance notice call that Chris was on his way.
 He was on time as scheduled and explained the process as he performed the service.
 Chris is very professional as well as polite and friendly.
 He answered my questions and provided detailed information.
 Highly recommend O’Brien.” -Wayne H. (Wilmington, NC 28412)